 Emperor Wilhelm II

-He is never to see Germany again.
+Wilhelm II died in 1941 of a pulmonary embolism.
 In accordance with his last will his bodily remains have been laid to rest in a mausoleum on the estate.